satinstitch/teensummeradventure/Adventures.md

 Make your own song and send it to us

-Cook something with your family members and send a picture to us
+**Cook something with your family members and send a picture to us

 Create or update your resume/CV!

+Collect things from the wild to make a picture and send a picture of it through email

+Send a picture of where you went … beach, park, mountain, doctor

+Video of yourself playing an instrument

 #In the booklet

 *From last year*

-Complete a crossword
+**Complete a crossword

-Finish the maze
+**Finish the maze

-Colour this whole booklet
+**Colour this whole booklet

-fill this page with doodles/Zentangle
+**fill this page with doodles/Zentangle

-Complete the wordsearch
+**Complete the wordsearch

 Design a new book cover for a book you love.
 Draw it here.